 As applied to ethical sourcing, fair labor involves the acquisition of goods and services that are created in an environment where:

-- worker safety is respected;
+- Worker safety is respected

-- workers are paid a fair wage for their work;
+- Workers are paid a fair wage for their work and have health benefits

-- no child labor is used.
+- No child labor is used

 Ethical sourcing policies typically encompass both green procurement practices and fair labor policies.

 By its nature, the procurement process lends itself to white-collar crime, and the rise in outsourcing has exacerbated the issue.
 In fact, according to PwC's Global Economic Crime and Fraud Survey 2020, procurement fraud is one of the most commonly reported economic crimes globally.